Saturday, 15 February 2025

 Great Crag 436m.
 1 hr 29muns

-The tea room was closed for winter and today after a preamble around Watendlath and its tarn we made a quick ascent to the Grange or Brundle Fell.
-Jopplety How looked to be an enticing place for children to play but we just visited the nearby summit.
+The tea room was closed for winter, and today, after a preamble around Watendlath and its tarn, we made a quick ascent to the Grange or Brundle Fell.
+We passed Jopplety How, which looked to be an enticing place for children to play, but we just visited the nearby summit.
 Keith suggested that we could take in Great Crag, another Wainwright to the north.
-I had previously climbed this from Stonethwaite but it looked a logical extension to a short walk so we cantered over.
+I had previously climbed Great Crag from Stonethwaite, but it looked a logical extension to a short walk so we cantered over.
 The path was slightly boggy until the rocky staircase to the fine twin summits of Great Crag.
 There were good views of the snow-capped summits of Skiddaw and the Helvellyn Range was peeping above the long High Seat to High Tove Ridge.
 Scafell and its outliers to the south were blanketed in clouds.
-It was only 10:30am and the descent to Watendlath was just a couple of kilometres.
-We decided to go for a morning coffee and then head back north.
+It was only 10:30am, and the descent to Watendlath was just a couple of kilometres.
+We decided to call it a day and go for a morning coffee and then head back north.

-We decided to call in at the Rheged Centre near Penrith, a grass-covered building, visitor centre, gallery and cinema of historical importance.
-I last visited it on the way to a family holiday in Cornwall and I was pleasantly surprised at the range of activities and events on offer.
-After a coffee, scone and wander round we headed back to Glasgow to drop Keith and I was home by 4:30pm.
-Another 8 of the lower Wainwrights climbed and some surprisingly good visits to other places of interest.
-I am beginning to get the hang of not having to spend all the time on hillwalking trips on the hills.
+We called in at the Rheged Centre near Penrith, a grass-covered building, visitor centre, gallery and cinema of historical importance.
+I last visited it with the family on our way to a fortnight's holiday in Cornwall and I was pleasantly surprised at the range of activities and events on offer.
+After a coffee, scone and wandering around we headed back to Glasgow, where I dropped Keith and made it home by 4:30pm.
+Another 8 of the lower Wainwrights had been climbed, and we had experienced some surprisingly good visits to other places of interest.
+After 35 years of focusing entirely on trying to climb as many hills as possible in a day, I am beginning to get the hang of not spending all the time on hillwalking trips on the hills.

 No comments: